gautam1228/Assembler/README.md

 ## Usage

-1. Create an assembly code file: Create a text file with the assembly instructions you want to convert into binary code.
+1. Create an assembly code file ("assem_code.txt" as provided in the repo): Create a text file with the assembly instructions you want to convert into binary code.
 Each instruction should be on a separate line.

 2. Define variables (optional): If your assembly code uses variables, you can declare them using the `var` keyword followed by the variable name.
 Variables should be declared at the beginning of the code.